koajs/koa/docs/api/request.md

   Get host void of port number when present.
 Supports `X-Forwarded-Host` when `app.proxy` is __true__, otherwise `Host` is used.

+### req.host=

+  Set host to a new value.
+It sets the `Host` header under the hood and will behave correctly with req.subdomains.
+  This can be useful for a `hostOverride()` middleware

 ### req.type

   Get request `Content-Type` void of parameters such as "charset".